 Can Kids Volunteer?
 Yes!
 Kids can volunteer but they must be accompanied by an adult.

 ItsRainingRaincoats, 470 Upper Paya Lebar Road, Singapore 534235, www.itsrainingraincoats.com

 Transient Workers Count Too (TWC2): Help migrant workers

 Transient Workers Count Too (TWC2) promotes equal treatment for migrant workers in Singapore by helping those in need and advocating for better policies.
 Their programmes include advocacy and public outreach, social work assistance, research, a food programme and direct services.

-Acres Wildlife Rescue Centre
+Acres Wildlife Rescue Centre: Volunteer with animals